ceph/ceph/doc/releases/octopus.rst

   has been removed in favor of the ``osd_mclock_scheduler*`` family of options.

-* The config subsystem now searches dot ('.') delineated prefixes for options.
-That means for an entity like ``client.foo.bar``, it's overall configuration will be a combination of the global options, ``client``, ``client.foo``, and ``client.foo.bar``.
+* The config subsystem now searches dot ('.') delimited prefixes for options.
+That means for an entity like ``client.foo.bar``, its overall configuration will be a combination of the global options, ``client``, ``client.foo``, and ``client.foo.bar``.
 Previously, only global, ``client``, and ``client.foo.bar`` options would apply.